Selecting the right tungsten electrode is an essential part of TIG welding.

 The green is a pure tungsten electrode that provides good stability when welding with alternating (“AC”) but may be used with direct current (“DC”) and argon or helium shielding gas.
 They are typically cheaper, have a lower current-carrying capacity, and lower resistance to weld contamination.

-TIG welding is difficult to master.
+TIG welding is difficult to master (read why in this TIG welding guide).
 But improper tungsten selection is often the cause of poor-quality welds.
 If you match TIG electrodes with the applications they are designed for, you’ll significantly improve weld quality.

 Finding a tailored rare earth tungsten electrode will be your best bet If you need to weld specialty metals in unusual conditions.
 However, for most welding applications, you’ll do well with either thoriated, lanthanated, or zirconiated electrodes.